Jaakk0S/IceCreamParlor/README.md

 ## Requirements

+To run Ice-cream Parlor on your local machine, you need the following.

 - Linux-like environment (Linux, Mac or Windows with e.g. Git Bash)
 - Docker
 - Docker Desktop is running